elizabellatran/kaggle5dgenai/README.md

 # Day 2

 Complete Unit 2: “Embeddings and Vector Stores/Databases”, which is:
- [Optional] Listen to the summary podcast episode (https://youtube.com/watch?v=1CC39K76Nqs) for this unit (created by NotebookLM, https://notebooklm.google.com/).
+- [Optional] Listen to the summary podcast episode (https://youtube.com/watch?v=1CC39K76Nqs) for this unit (created by NotebookLM, https://notebooklm.google.com/).
- Read the “Embeddings and Vector Stores/Databases” whitepaper (https://kaggle.com/whitepaper-embeddings-and-vector-stores).
+- Read the “Embeddings and Vector Stores/Databases” whitepaper (https://kaggle.com/whitepaper-embeddings-and-vector-stores).
- Complete these code labs on Kaggle:
+- Complete these code labs on Kaggle:
-Build a RAG question-answering system over custom documents - https://www.kaggle.com/code/markishere/day-2-document-q-a-with-rag
+- Build a RAG question-answering system over custom documents - https://www.kaggle.com/code/markishere/day-2-document-q-a-with-rag
-Explore text similarity with embeddings - https://www.kaggle.com/code/markishere/day-2-embeddings-and-similarity-scores Build a neural classification network with Keras using embeddings - https://www.kaggle.com/code/markishere/day-2-classifying-embeddings-with-keras
+- Explore text similarity with embeddings - https://www.kaggle.com/code/markishere/day-2-embeddings-and-similarity-scores
+- Build a neural classification network with Keras using embeddings - https://www.kaggle.com/code/markishere/day-2-classifying-embeddings-with-keras

-What You’ll Learn
+What You’ll Learn <br>
 Today you will learn about the conceptual underpinning of embeddings and vector databases and how they can be used to bring live or specialist data into your LLM application.
 You’ll also explore their geometrical powers for classifying and comparing textual data.

- Reminders and Announcements
+ Reminders and Announcements <br>
 -Here is the recording (https://www.youtube.com/watch?v=kpRyiJUUFxY) from this morning’s livestream.
 We apologize for the live technical issues today!
 Fortunately our recording did not have the same errors.
 -The 2nd livestream is tomorrow with Paige Bailey (https://x.com/DynamicWebPaige) and special guests: Omid Fatemieh, Jinhyuk Lee, Alan Li, Iftekhar Naim, Anant Nawalgaria, Yan Qiao, and Xiaoqi Ren.
 -Unfortunately, to ensure a fix to our livestream issues, we need to push back our broadcast time.
 We'll send another email with updated livestream info soon.